 The Pax 3 vaporizer comes in a pretty well-stocked kit.
 The box opens up into two halves like a book, with the left hand side holding your device and charger, and the right side containing your accessories.
-Alongside the device, you also get two mouthpieces, three different oven lids (with one to reduce the volume of the oven and one for concentrates), a charging cable and dock, three screens, a multi-tool and a maintenance kit which includes some pipe cleaners and a small brush.
+Alongside the device, you also get two mouthpieces, three different oven lids (with one to reduce the volume of the oven and one for extracts), a charging cable and dock, three screens, a multi-tool and a maintenance kit which includes some pipe cleaners and a small brush.

 Overall, this is a nice selection from Pax, well-presented and with plenty of useful little extras too.

-Pax 3 Review: The Design
+Pax 3: The Design

 The Pax 3’s look is classy and understated.
 The finish is smooth and reflective, the corners are rounded and the front face is bare apart from an x-shaped array of four LEDs.
 It comes in four colors, black, gold, rose gold and silver, and all of them maintain the general elegance of the Pax 3.

 There are two contact points for the charger, a logo and the device’s serial number on the back, but none of it is too in-your-face and it doesn’t spoil the look at all.
 The top has a squat, trapezoid mouthpiece with two slits for vapor to pass through and the same “x” design as the LEDs on the front of the vaporizer.
 This mouthpiece also serves as the button for the vaporizer, so you press down on it to switch the device on or off, and hold it down to change temperature settings.